We decided to put together this selection of the best point and shoot cameras in an attempt to take the attention away from today’s fancy smartphones.

 Audio recording is enhanced with the optional Stereo Shotgun Microphone (DMW-MS2), with which you can use to adjust sound gathering characteristics to match any shooting situation.

-The 3 inch screen on the back of the Panasonic FZ1000 is a tilting/vari-angle screen that flips out and twist round to face the front of the camera, and uses a unique gap-less design.
+The 3 inch screen on the back of the Panasonic FZ1000 is a tilting/vari-angle screen that flips out and twists round to face the front of the camera and uses a unique gap-less design.
 Being able to flip the screen in this way makes this a popular camera for all the vloggers out there.

 The EVF on the Panasonic FZ1000 is a 0.39 inch OLED screen with 2359k dot resolution.
 Thanks to the sensitive eye-detection sensor, when you hold the FZ1000 camera up to your eye, it quickly switches to the EVF to help preserve battery life while not in use.
 The view through the EVF is clear and detailed, and the refresh speed is very good.

-Wi-Fi can be used for remote shooting and viewing with a compatible smartphone, playback on TV, sending images during recording, or to send images stored in the camera.
+Wi-Fi can be used for remote shooting and viewing with a compatible smartphone, playback on TV, sending images during recording, or sending images stored in the camera.